algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 **`Example`**

-Custom (e.g. default local sandbox, although we recommend loading this into a .env and using the Default option instead)
+Custom (e.g. default LocalNet, although we recommend loading this into a .env and using the Default option instead)
 ```typescript
  const algod = getAlgoClient({server: 'http://localhost', port: '4001', token: 'aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa'})
  await algod.healthCheck().do()